 - Do not call medicine "candy."

-- Do not let guests leave legal or illegal drugs where children can find them, for example, in a pillbox, purse, backpack, or coat pocket.
+- Be aware of any legal or illegal drugs that guests may bring into your home.
+Do not let guests leave drugs where children can find them, for example, in a pillbox, purse, backpack, or coat pocket.

 - When you take medicines yourself, do not put your next dose on the counter or table where children can reach them.